 - EMF of a cell & Cell notation

 Electrochemical cells are of two types.
-They are Galvanic cell and Electrolytic cell.
-These are two fundamental types of electrochemical cell.
+They are galvanic cells and electrolytic cells.
+These are two fundamental types of electrochemical cells.

 - Electrolytic cell – In an electrolytic cell, the nonspontaneous redox reaction is carried out by electrical energy.

 We can obtain the standard potential of the cell by taking the difference between the standard potentials of the anode and cathode.

 |NCERT Solutions for class 12 Chemistry Chapter 3|